branaway/Japid/readme.txt

 No other EL can be used in expressions.
 Everything is in Java.

-5. Thanks go to the original Play authors for a well-thoughtout web framework for best development time productivity and run-time performance.
+5. Thanks go to the original Play authors for a well thought-out web framework for best development time productivity and run-time performance.
 Some of the code in this template engine is shamefully adapted from the Play code.
 The Jamon template engine proves transforming templates to Java source code is possible and has inspired me to start this